 - The Site possesses few characteristic features of the Blackwater/Brain/Lower Chelmer Valleys (C6) Landscape Character Area (LCA), which includes the predominantly arable farmland and well hedged fields.
-The River Blackwater and linear plantations are visible from the Site at the foot of the valley near Bradwell, although are not located within the Site.
+The River Blackwater and linear plantations are located on the south-west boundary, although are not located within the Site.
 Strong views are obtained from the Site into the surrounding characteristic landscape.
 Consideration for appropriate enhancement of field hedgerow condition should be considered to mitigate the impacts on biodiversity and views from the surrounding immediate landscape. - There are few important landscape designations within the surrounding landscape, with the exception of a few Priority Habitats (Coastal and Floodplain Grazing Marsh and Deciduous Woodland) surrounding the River Blackwater to the south and south-west.
 There are a number of other Priority

-Habitats (Deciduous Woodland) in the landscape surrounding the Site, such as Prior's Wood and Captain's Wood.
+Habitats (Deciduous Woodland) in the landscape surrounding the Site, such as Prior's Wood.